krauskopf/node-red-contrib-avr-yamaha/README.md

 - 2017-jul-15: 0.7.3 - Updated node description according to node red style guide.
 - 2017-nov-05: 0.8.0 - Added some more topics to suppoert Zone3 and Zone4 and improved readme.
 - 2017-dec-02: 0.8.1 - Fixed crash of 'AVR Yamaha' node, when event with unknown xml data is received.
+- 2017-dec-03: 0.8.2 - Fixed crash of 'AVR Yamaha' node for events of zones other than Main_Zone.
+Now works for all zones.
+(Thanks to kuchod)

 ## Credits
 - Sebastian Krauskopf (mail@sebakrau.de)